Western Illinois University: Macomb Campus

 African American Studies

 The African American Studies Resource Library is a select collection of resources relating to African and African American history and culture.
 The type of materials held in our collection include:

 - AAS Course Reserve Readings and Textbooks

-For more information on resources and availability, visit the African American Studies Department in Morgan Hall 232.
+For more information on resources and availability, visit the Department of African American Studies office in Morgan Hall 232.

-A Departmental Scholar is selected each semester by the African American Studies Department according to the minimum University criteria and additional department criteria.
+The Department of African American Studies selects each semester a Departmental Scholar according to the minimum University criteria and additional departmental criteria.
 Students selected as Departmental Scholars will be invited to the Academic Honors Convocation and will receive a medallion emblazoned with the University seal.
-In addition, the Department Scholar will be nominated for the College of Arts & Sciences College Scholar.
-(Learn more. . .)
+In addition, the Departmental Scholar will be nominated for the College of Arts and Sciences College Scholar.

-The Internet is filled with resources featuring African American and multicultural images, pictures, historical facts, literature, art, etc. Visit these suggested websites.
+The internet is a great resource featuring African American and multicultural images, historical facts, literature, art, etc. Visit these suggested websites.